First, let’s define “good leader.”

 It should suffice to know that such styles often change as we grow up.

 However, if their upbringing wasn’t conducive to them growing out of their temperament or attachment styles as children, such may carry over into their leadership style.

 For instance, if someone is insecure, they may not trust, which leads to micromanaging, pigeonholing, or withholding opportunity, making for bad leaders.

 If the leader has a problem regulating emotions, they will lose trust and send followers into self-protection mode.

 Consequently, leaders may have a difficult time motivating them, or they won’t listen.
 All this relates to how a leader interacts with followers, which is why I brought up the category of social nature.

 Leaders would be wise to know themselves well and honestly.

 If a leader has an innate trait that gives them an advantage, they should use it wisely.
-And if it imposes disadvantage, they should learn how to overcome.
+And if it imposes a disadvantage, they should learn how to overcome it.

 All human beings have a social nature with many “instinctive” qualities that can vary between people.